 Rob understands how corporate decisions are made, and how legal advice can help.

 Rob has a particular interest in leading or assisting complex high stakes negotiations to resolve seemingly intractable problems.
 He has many years experience in commercial and regulatory negotiation, honed both by training at Harvard and personal interest.

 When leading negotiations, Rob is comfortable with both compromise and conflict.
-His flexible strategies have, on many occasions and even in the most difficult circumstances, achieved good outcomes for his clients with suppliers, customers, partners and regulatory agencies.
+His flexible strategies have, on many occasions and in the most difficult circumstances, achieved good outcomes for his clients with suppliers, customers, partners and regulatory agencies.